May 10, 2021

 Parameters

 The implementation makes use of parameters.
-Information is provided in the parameter configurations especially descriptions.
+Information is provided in the parameter configurations, especially descriptions.

-JiraFilterId
+JiraFilterId (mandatory)

 You have to provide the Jira FilterId.
 This must be a number.
 You can get it easily if you open your filter in Jira from the URL in the address bar.
 The URL normally looks like <jirarooturl>/issues?filter=1234